caseyrichins/ansible-paranoid/README.md

 The "[new issue][github-new-issue]" form contains a number of prompts that you should fill out to make it easier to understand and categorize the issue.

+## <a name="submit-pr"></a> Pull Request Submission Guidelines
+Before you submit your pull request consider the following guidelines:

+* Search [GitHub](https://github.com/caseyrichins/ansible-paranoid/pulls) for an open or closed Pull Request that relates to your submission.
+You don't want to duplicate effort.
+* Make your changes in a new git branch:

+    ```shell
+    git checkout -b my-fix-branch master
+    ```

+* Create your patch commit, **including appropriate test cases**.

+    ```shell
+    git commit -a
+    ```
+  Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.

+* Before creating the Pull Request, run all tests a last time:

+* Push your branch to GitHub:

+    ```shell
+    git push origin my-fix-branch
+    ```

+* If we suggest changes, then:

+  * Make the required updates.
+  * Re-run the playbooks to ensure tests are still passing.
+  * Commit your changes to your branch (e.g. `my-fix-branch`).
+  * Push the changes to your GitHub repository (this will update your Pull Request).

+    You can also amend the initial commits and force push them to the branch.

+    ```shell
+    git rebase master -i
+    git push origin my-fix-branch -f
+    ```

+    This is generally easier to follow, but seperate commits are useful if the Pull Request contains iterations that might be interesting to see side-by-side.

+That's it!
+Thank you for your contribution!

+#### After your pull request is merged

+After your pull request is merged, you can safely delete your branch and pull the changes from the main (upstream) repository:

+* Delete the remote branch on GitHub either through the GitHub web UI or your local shell as follows:

+    ```shell
+    git push origin --delete my-fix-branch
+    ```

+* Check out the master branch:

+    ```shell
+    git checkout master -f
+    ```

+* Delete the local branch:

+    ```shell
+    git branch -D my-fix-branch
+    ```

+* Update your master with the latest upstream version:

+    ```shell
+    git pull --ff upstream master
+    ```